Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: TPF, Functional Level. A Class of In-Context Learning Tasks: Templatic Generation

 On OOD generalization in the number of constituents (`ConCnt 7'), only transformers achieve modest success.
 The transformers' OOD generalization is stronger in the length of constituents (`ConLen 7'), which is intuitively easier than increasing the number of constituents in the template that must be extracted from the prompt and suitably arranged.

 The superiority of transformers at OOD generalization is consistent with the hypothesis that within the transformer architecture there are internal mechanisms that facilitate templatic generation; the work here provides detailed and comprehensive hypotheses about what exactly those mechanisms may be (Sec.~\ref{sec:LMs}) as well as suggestions for how the standard transformer architecture can be enhanced to improve OOD generalization (Sec.~\ref{sec:enhancingTf}).
+The modified-transformer model we design below achieves 100\% on all OOD tests (Sec.~\ref{sec:exptsDAT}).

 To further understand how altering the TGT task would affect the performance of these models, we also trained them on the other tasks in the TGT dataset.
-See App.~\ref{sec:trainscratch} for details.
+See \trainscratch\ for details.

-\section{TPF, higher algorithmic level: the Production System Machine}
+\section{TPF, Higher Algorithmic Level: The Production System Machine}

 Having documented the partial success achieved by transformers on the task defined by the functional level description of TPF systems presented in Sec.~\ref{sec:fun} --- the class \F\ of templatic generation functions instantiated in the TGT dataset --- we now descend to the algorithmic level, which actually contains two sub-levels that are formalized as two symbolic abstract machines that compute the functions in \F. Closest to the functional level is the Production System Machine PSM, which we present in this section.
 Beneath that, closer to the implementation level, is the QKV Machine, presented in Sec.~\ref{sec:algII}: like PSM, this is a symbolic abstract machine, but it can be directly implemented in a type of discrete-attention transformer network --- DAT --- defined in Sec.~\ref{sec:impl}.
 In Sec.~\ref{sec:algII} we describe a compiler that takes a program for the PSM, written in the Production System Language PSL introduced next, and translates it to an equivalent program in QKVL, a language for expressing programs for the QKVM.
 In Sec.~\ref{sec:impl} we then describe a second compiler that translates QKVL programs into an equivalent neural network with isomorphic states and state dynamics.
 It is only at this lowest level that numeric neural computation appears.